ilyalesik/effector-localstorage/README.md

 The only valid reason to increase package size — is to fix an issue, but not new functionality.

-If you know, how to reduce package size without breaking tests — PRs are wellcome :)
+If you know, how to reduce package size without breaking tests — PRs are welcome :)

 If your business logic requires more complex behaviour, like custom serialization/deserialization, support for `sessionStorage` or other storages, like `IndexedDB`, or reactive pick-ups from non-reactive storage — take a look on [`effector-storage`](https://github.com/yumauri/effector-storage) package.

-`effector-localstorage`'s API was intentianally changed in order for `effector-storage` to be "drop-in" replacement for it.
+`effector-localstorage`'s API was intentionally changed in order for `effector-storage` to be "drop-in" replacement for it.
 You can just replace import and here you go, ready to enrich your application:

 ```diff
 - import persist from 'effector-localstorage'